Read in:

 Right answer found 100% 100% tie

 The headline is the last row read together with the rest.
 Accuracy is a tie.
-The note buys efficiency, not correctness: fewer round-trips to the same answer, and far fewer of those round-trips ending in a full-note dump.
+The instructions buy efficiency, not correctness: fewer round-trips to the same answer, and far fewer of those round-trips ending in a full-note dump.

 That last metric is the one I care about most.
 A "dump" is when the model reads a whole note instead of the one section it needed.
 On this base a section is a few hundred tokens and a whole note can be fifteen thousand characters.
-Without the note, Haiku dumped a full note 1.6 times per question on average.
-With it, less than once.
-The note teaches the model to read the section, and it listens.
+Without the instructions, Haiku dumped a full note 1.6 times per question on average.
+With them, less than once.
+The instructions teach the model to read the section, and it listens.

 The second model told a different story